Milo123459/Spencer/README.md

 # Spencer

-Spencer is my bot, not yours.
+Spencer is a discord bot.
 Made by **Salvage_Dev**.
 Has some cool technical systems built in such as a command analyzer.

 You can invite the bot [here](https://discord.com/api/oauth2/authorize?client_id=765156777607823380&permissions=8&scope=bot)